A recipe for Korvapuustit (Finnish Cinnamon Rolls)! This cardamom-scented pastry is filled with layers of cinnamon sugar and baked until golden.

 Brunch Week

 It is time for #BrunchWeek again!
-Hosted by Christie of A Kitchen Hoor’s Adventures, this year’s event is featuring a variety of sweet and savory recipes perfect for brunch.
+This year’s event is featuring a variety of sweet and savory recipes perfect for brunch.

-Due to our current cross-country move, I was only able to participate on Monday and Friday, but check out the rest of the bloggers throughout the week for even more of brunch-themed recipes.
+Due to our current cross-country move, I was only able to participate on Monday and Friday (Japanese Coffee Jelly), but check out the rest of the bloggers throughout the week for even more of brunch-themed recipes.

 Korvapuustit (Finnish Cinnamon Rolls)